GCoiffier/miniSQL/README.md

 - GROUP BY and aggregation (MIN, MAX, COUNT, SUM) in SELECT clause
 - ORDER BY

 /!\ We still have troubles with double nested queries (especially NOT IN ...
-NOT IN)
+NOT IN),

+    + Performance problem with some subqueries (for instance, q3.sql) Currently, there is no GROUP BY handled in subqueries

 ## Technical choices
 #### Relations